Tech: Everything the Queen eats and drinks for breakfast, lunch, and dinner

 "When she dines on her own," he added, "she's very disciplined.
 No starch is the rule."

-Today marks 66 years since Her Majesty took the throne.
-In honour of the anniversary we took a look at the Queen's typical day of eating and drinking, from the tea she drinks and biscuits she eats when she wakes up to her low-carb lunches, her nightly glass of Champagne, and penchant for chocolate.
+This week marks 66 years since Her Majesty took the throne.
+In honor of the anniversary,we took a look at the Queen's typical day of eating and drinking, from the tea she drinks and biscuits she eats when she wakes up to her low-carb lunches, her nightly glass of Champagne, and penchant for chocolate.

 Scroll down to see what Her Royal Majesty the Queen has for every meal — and in between.